Rudolf Macúch: Scholarly work

-Rudolf Macuch's scholarly work encompasses contributions to a large range of disciplines: (1) Theology and History of Religions; (2) Arabic and Iranian Studies; (3) Semitic Studies, with his most important research in three specialities, (a) Mandaic, (b) Samaritan and (c) New Syriac.
+Rudolf Macúch's scholarly work encompasses contributions to a large range of disciplines: (1) Theology and History of Religions; (2) Arabic and Iranian Studies; (3) Semitic Studies, with his most important research in three specialities, (a) Mandaic, (b) Samaritan and (c) New Syriac.
 Since he employed an interdisciplinary approach in his work, these various fields are so intertwined that it is hardly possible to describe his contributions to them separately without risking repetitions – an attempt which is nevertheless undertaken in the following overview for the sake of clarity.

 Theology and religious history

-Due to his first field of study Rudolf Macuch's first publications were dedicated to religious and theological topics, many of which appeared in the Slovak journal Evanjelickí Teológ.
-Among these contributions three articles documenting his early interest in Old Testament studies and comparative religious history may be mentioned here: “Marcion’s Views of the Old Testament” (“Marcionove názory na Starý zákon”), on the first century Christian heretic Marcion and his condemnation of the Old Testament; “Obadiah’s Prophecy” (“Proroctovo Abdiášovo”), a discussion of the “Book of Obadiah”, attributed to the Jewish prophet Obadiah (ca. 5th century B.C.); and “The Creation of the World in the Biblical and Babylonian Tradition” (“Stvorenie sveta v podaní biblickom a babylonskom”).
-His first published monograph Islám a Krest’anstvo (”Islam and Christianity”) is mainly an introduction to Islamic history and culture with a chapter on parallel developments in Christianity, which was so well received in the year of its publication that it was reprinted the following year (then repressed during the long Communist regime of Antonín Novotný in Czechoslovakia).
-He returned to the topic of Christianity and Islam towards the end of his life, planning an extensive monograph titled Kritik der monotheistischen Religionen (“Critique of the Monotheistic Religions”), which remained fragmentary due to his demise and was not published.
-His continuing interest in religious questions is, however, documented in other publications, in which he repeatedly discussed the texts he was studying also from this perspective, using his philological findings for a better understanding of their historical and cultural context, among others “Gnostische Ethik und die Anfänge der Mandäer” (“Gnostic Ethics and the Beginnings of the Mandeans”); “The Importance of Samaritan Traditions for the Hermeneutics of the Pentateuch”; “The μεταγράφαι of Jesus’ Words in the Gospels and the Traditional Pronunciation of Samaritan Aramaic”.
+Due to his first field of study Rudolf Macúch's first publications were dedicated to religious and theological topics, many of which appeared in the Slovak journal Evanjelickí Teológ.
+Among these contributions three articles documenting his early interest in Old Testament studies and comparative religious history may be mentioned here: "Marcion's Views of the Old Testament" ("Marcionove názory na Starý zákon"), on the first century Christian heretic Marcion and his condemnation of the Old Testament; "Obadiah's Prophecy" ("Proroctovo Abdiášovo"), a discussion of the "Book of Obadiah", attributed to the Jewish prophet Obadiah (ca. 5th century B.C.); and "The Creation of the World in the Biblical and Babylonian Tradition" ("Stvorenie sveta v podaní biblickom a babylonskom”).
+His first published monograph Islám a Kresťanstvo ("Islam and Christianity") is mainly an introduction to Islamic history and culture with a chapter on parallel developments in Christianity, which was so well received in the year of its publication that it was reprinted the following year (then repressed during the long Communist regime of Antonín Novotný in Czechoslovakia).
+He returned to the topic of Christianity and Islam towards the end of his life, planning an extensive monograph titled Kritik der monotheistischen Religionen ("Critique of the Monotheistic Religions"), which remained fragmentary due to his demise and was not published.
+His continuing interest in religious questions is, however, documented in other publications, in which he repeatedly discussed the texts he was studying also from this perspective, using his philological findings for a better understanding of their historical and cultural context, among others "Gnostische Ethik und die Anfänge der Mandäer" ("Gnostic Ethics and the Beginnings of the Mandeans"); "The Importance of Samaritan Traditions for the Hermeneutics of the Pentateuch"; "The μεταγράφαι of Jesus' Words in the Gospels and the Traditional Pronunciation of Samaritan Aramaic".
 Other contributions relevant to this area, especially in connection with the Mandean religion, can be found in his main fields of research described below.